Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Not an Expert

 Before the Army I was a graduate assistant football coach.
 I suspected that Frank Meyers knew I was no expert and, most likely, so did the stern – nice guy - fellow in pin-stripes.
 I could have looked like a young computer whiz-kid, except in those days kids of that ilk dressed more casual, being so smart that they could flaunt the dress code.
-Since I was far from that, I didn’t dare dress the part.
+Since I was far from that, I didn’t dare "dress" the part.

 How's the House

 Just then Meyers showed up and greeted us both.
 He knew my name at least.
 The pin-striper was Bill.
 Meyers made a bit more of a fuss about Bill.
 “Did you find a house yet?” he asked Bill and Bill replied with a smile, that his wife was looking in Connecticut.
-Meyers smiled back, he didn’t ask about my house hunt (we're renting, thanks, two bedroom cape, $250 / mo.).
-He didn’t know my wife either, nor if I was married, nor that my wife was very smart and extremely attractive, in my opinion.
+Meyers smiled back, he didn’t ask about my house hunt (we're renting in New Jersey, thanks, two bedroom cape, $250 / mo.).
+He didn’t know my wife either, nor if I was married, nor that my wife was actually very smart and extremely attractive, in my opinion.
 I was wishing that I could have brought her along for my first day – would have been nice and I bet he would have made a bigger fuss about me/her.
 Obviously, Meyers knew little, and cared less, about me - unlike Bill.

 Harold and Me